Eric Clapton’s Unplugged – The Story Behind the Acoustic Reinvention of Layla

 Andy Fairweather Low played a vintage Gibson Super 400 on Layla.

-In fact, Andy’s involvement in the whole Unplugged concert goes so deep that Eric even credits him as the backbone behind the project.
+In fact, Andy’s role in the Unplugged concert was so significant that Eric credited him as the backbone of the entire project.

 Often he [Andy] would work out what my part would be too.
 He was really the groundbreaker on all of this stuff on Unplugged.
 He’s such a humble man, but really, he was the backbone of this project, and I think it’s actually time for everyone to know that.